 Kidney stones are solid masses of crystalline material that form in the kidneys.
-Symptoms of kidney stones can include pain, nausea, vomiting, and even fever and chills.
+Symptoms and signs of kidney stones can include pain, nausea, vomiting, and even fever and chills.
 Kidney stones are diagnosed via CT scans and specialized X-rays.
 Treatment of kidney stones involves drinking lots of fluids and taking over-the-counter pain medications to medical intervention including prescription medications, lithotripsy, and sometimes even surgery.
-Read more: Kidney Stones Article
+Read more: Kidney Stones (Nephrolithiasis) Article

 Multimedia: Slideshows, Images & Quizzes